 As much as you keep your rabbit healthy, it is good to note that grooming is very crucial and vital to them.
 It is usually known that rabbits are generally clean and neat but there is always a need to help your rabbit maintain that neatness.
 When left alone in the house, rabbits can get to eat the fallen hair which is not healthy for their health.
 Helping your rabbit be clean throughout involves cleaning and collecting unwanted food remains.
 Brush your rabbit almost daily to keep her mouth clean and free from infections to prevent infections as well.
 Washing your rabbit and removing the loose hair helps them to get some fresh air in their skin.
 Your rabbit should not get a furball and if so, you should then do a proper cleaning.
 If the issue of furball persists then it is advisable to take her to a vet.

 The home environment where you keep your rabbit matters a lot in keeping and securing them.
 The place should be quiet and free from unnecessary noise which keeps the rabbit always worried or shocked.
 Always ensure that the hutch is constructed in a hidden place for the stated reason.
 Rabbits should be kept in a secure place free from predators.
 Predators may make the rabbits scary thus not enjoying the freedom they should have in the house.
 Other pets like cats, dogs among others should not be allowed to get close to the rabbits.

-Best Pet Pro is a participant in the Amazon Services LLC Associates Program, and we get a commission on purchases made through our links.
+Best Pet Pro is a participant in the Amazon Services LLC Associates Program.
+As an Amazon Associate, we earn from qualifying purchases made through our links.
 We only review products that we trust and recommend.
 Visit our detailed disclaimer to learn more.